Oceania·French Polynesia·Updated May 3, 2026

 What scams target tourists in Papeete?

-The most frequently reported tourist scams in Papeete are Fake or Low-Grade Black Pearl Sales, Taxi Overcharging from Faa'a International Airport, Overwater Bungalow Package Misrepresentation, with 4 classified as high severity.
+The most frequently reported tourist scams in Papeete are Online Tahiti Holiday Package Fraud, Fake or Low-Grade Black Pearl Sales, Overpriced Inter-Island Ferry and Air Transfer Packages from Touts, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Nadi and Melbourne.
+Similar patterns are also documented in Nadi and Cairns.

 Are taxis safe in Papeete?